hashicorp/terraform-provider-azurerm/website/docs/r/netapp_account.html.markdown

 * `site_name` - (Optional) The Active Directory site the service will limit Domain Controller discovery to.
 If blank, defaults to `Default-First-Site-Name`.

-* `ad_name` - (Optional) Name of the active directory machine.
-This optional parameter is used only while creating a kerberos volume.
+* `ad_name` - (Optional) Name of the active directory machine. *This optional parameter is used only while creating a Kerberos volume.*

-* `kdc_ip` - (Optional) kdc server IP addresses for the active directory machine.
-This optional parameter is used only while creating a kerberos volume.
+* `kdc_ip` - (Optional) kdc server IP addresses for the active directory machine. *This optional parameter is used only while creating a Kerberos volume.*

 * `enable_aes_encryption` - (Optional) If enabled, AES encryption will be enabled for SMB communication.
 Defaults to `false`.